byksy/Go_Learning/README.md

 	- Assigning a slice to another slice or, passing it to a function: Only copies the slice header.
 	- Slice header has a fixed size and it doesn't change even if you've millions of elements.
 	- On the other hand, an array can be expensive.
 Assigning it or passing it to a function copies all the elements of it.
+	- Don't forget the copy and make command for slices.

+## Files
+- ReadDir() returns []FileInfo values for each file in a given directory.

 ## TroubleShooting

 a.
 When you have more than one go module in your workspace, the VS Code shows "gopls requires a module at the root of your workspace." error.